+Khuga Dam.
 This dam has been built in recent years and is located in the south of the town.
-The construction work had started in the year 1983.
+The construction work started in 1983.
 However, it was overlooked for some years and resumed in 2002.
-And then, it was the year of 2010 when Sonia Gandhi inaugurated the dam.
+And then, in 2010, Sonia Gandhi inaugurated the dam.

+Tapaimukh.
 This place is one of the most amazing places to visit and explore.
 An apt spot for people who love to stroll in and around nature!
-The Tapaimukh is the concoction of two words which are “Tipai” meaning river and “Mukh” meaning mouth.
-And this picturesque place is surrounded by a lush green fabric of the gorgeous nature; all the more reason for you to visit here.
+The Tapaimukh is a concoction of two words which are Tipai meaning river and Mukh meaning mouth.
+This picturesque place is surrounded by a lush green fabric of the gorgeous nature; all the more reason for you to visit here.

+INA Museum.
 This museum has been specifically dedicated to the Second World War!
-Here, you will be finding relics of war which date back to 1944 which is inclusive of the arms and ammunition, bayonets which are displayed here.
+Here, you will be finding relics of war which date back to 1944 and include various arms and ammunition like bayonets which have been put on a display.